gaussic/Incentive/README.md

 # Incentive

-To collect something interting and creative.
+To collect something interesting and creative.